qbleuse/BimBall/README.md

 ## Additional Notes

-The built data of scenes were too big to be sent on github so we delete them
+The built data of scenes were too big to be sent on github so we deleted them